-Victoria Kereszi originally from Media, Pennsylvania lives in Upstate New York with her husband and 4-year-old daughter.
+Victoria Kereszi originally from Media, Pennsylvania lives in Upstate New York with her husband and 2 daughters.
 Before moving upstate studied film at NYU with Sam Pollard, Lora Hayes and George Stoney.
-In NY she worked for community television and curated a women’s experimental and documentary series titled Eye AM: Women Behind The Lens.
+In NYC she worked for community television and curated a women’s experimental and documentary series titled Eye AM: Women Behind The Lens.
 Shortly after moving to Troy and as an MFA student at RPI she completed a documentary triad about three elderly women, one of which was her grandmother who ran a junkyard in Chester, Pennsylvania.

 Victoria began filming Into Loving Hands one year after having her daughter and receiving prenatal and postpartum care by Michelle Doyle, Rebecca’s midwife.